jovertical/laravel-react-admin/readme.md

 1. Clone the repo `git clone https://github.com/palonponjovertlota/laravel-react-admin.git`
 2. Go to your project folder from your terminal
 3. Run: `composer install` and `npm install`
-4. After installation, run: `php artisan serve`
+4. After installation, run: `php artisan serve` then `npm run watch`
-5. The project will run in this URL: (http://localhost:8000)
+5. The project will run in this URL: (http://localhost:3000)

 ---